Brake Line Replacement Cost

 Over time, the rubber parts of the line become brittle.
 They can tear and twist and might eventually develop cracks and holes.

-It’s also possible for the main metal part of the line to become faulty.
-The most probable cause is rust causing a leak over time.
-This is more likely in older cars that use standard steel instead of stainless and vehicles that have sat for many years.
+It’s also possible for the main metal part of the line to become defective.
+The most likely cause is rust causing a leak over time.
+This is more probable in older cars that use standard steel instead of stainless and vehicles that have sat for many years.

 You’ll need to replace whatever part of your brake line breaks.
-You can’t try to repair it.
-It’s responsible for carrying too much pressure, and it’ll immediately fail again.
+You can’t attempt to repair it.
+It’s accountable for carrying too much pressure, and it’ll immediately fail again.

 How Long Do Brake Lines Last?